relayjs/eslint-plugin-relay/README.md

 ## How To Use
 1. Add `"relay"` to your eslint `plugins` section.
-2. Add `"relay/graphql-syntax": "error"` to your eslint `rules` section.
+2. Add the relay rules such as `"relay/graphql-syntax": "error"` to your eslint `rules` section, see the example for all rules.

 Example .eslintrc.js: